Preventing Model Collapse Under Overparametrization: Optimal Mixing Ratios for Interpolation Learning and Ridge Regression: Introduction

 Prior work has rigorously studied model collapse across several problem settings, though with important limitations.
 For low-dimensional Gaussian distribution estimation, \cite{shumailov2024ai} shows how repeated use of synthetic data causes the estimated covariance matrix to collapse to zero almost surely, while the sample mean diverges.
-Similar results hold for linear regression, as established by~\cite{dohmatob2024model}, for Gaussian features.
+Crucially, they consider settings where the original real data is fixed and fresh real data is unavailable at each iteration.
+Similar results hold for linear regression for Gaussian features ~\cite{dohmatob2024model}.
 Recent work~\cite{dohmatob2024tale, dohmatob2024strong,feng2024beyond} attributes collapse to a change in scaling laws, with applications to text generation and Gaussian mixture problems.
-To mitigate model collapse,~\cite{gerstgrasser2024inevitable,dey2024universality,kazdan2024collapse,he2025golden} develop a mixing framework, where models are trained on a mixture of real and synthetic data at each iteration.
+To mitigate model collapse,~\cite{bertrand2024stability,gerstgrasser2024inevitable,dey2024universality,kazdan2024collapse,he2025golden} develop a mixing framework, where models are trained on a mixture of real and synthetic data at each iteration.
 This approach prevents collapse by ensuring that the test error remains bounded even as the number of iterations increase.
 Crucially, these papers focus exclusively on low-dimensional problems.

+Beyond the collapse phenomena themselves, several works highlight practical reasons why earlier real labels may not be fully reusable.
+For legal reasons or otherwise, previously collected labels may need to be explicitly forgotten or discarded: Li et al. (2021) formalize an online-forgetting mechanism for linear regression motivated by storage limitations and regulatory restrictions.
+Alternatively, older labels become unreliable due to distributional drift Gneiting et al. (2005).
+Together, these considerations help explain why training procedures that repeatedly combine fresh real data with synthetic outputs arise naturally, and why understanding their long-run behavior is essential.

+Beyond the collapse phenomena themselves, several works highlight practical reasons why earlier real labels may not be fully reusable.
+For legal reasons or otherwise, previously collected labels may need to be explicitly forgotten or discarded: \cite{li2020online} formalize an online-forgetting mechanism for linear regression motivated by storage limitations and regulatory restrictions.
+Alternatively, older labels become unreliable due to distributional drift \cite{gneiting2005calibrated}.
+Together, with findings in recursive-training settings \cite{alemohammad2024self} that emphasize the necessity of incorporating fresh real data at every iteration, these considerations help explain why training procedures that repeatedly combine fresh real data with synthetic outputs arise naturally, and why understanding their long-run behavior is essential.